ikogan/farnsworth/README.md

 touchscreen due to it being a bit complicated to add keyboard support for `md-color-picker`.

-The grid of categories/tiles can be controlled entirely with the keyboard (in fact, mouse support isn't implemented at this time).
+The grid of categories/tiles can be controlled entirely with the keyboard.
 Help for keybindings is available at any time (when not in the edit tile or settings sections) by pushing `?`.

 ## Remote & Controller